White Sox vs. Reds Player Props Betting Odds

 India Stats

-- India has recorded 32 hits with eight doubles, a home run and 16 walks.
-He has driven in 12 runs with five stolen bases.
+- India has eight doubles, two home runs, 16 walks and 13 RBI (33 total hits).
+He has stolen five bases.

 India Recent Games